Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Lore and Linked Info/Port Phyrella.md

 ### Adventuring Hooks
-- Suspicious Smuggling Operations: Smugglers from other nations seek to sell banned items, relics, and substances, which leads to
+- Suspicious Smuggling Operations: Smugglers from other nations seek to sell banned items, relics, and substances, which leads to disruptions in the cities of [[Stonefall]] and [[Cascadea]].
+However, this operation seems to be planned by another nation to be able to take advantage of the [[Coast of Iyresa]] while it is dealing with this internal crises.
+-